mehulagg/gitlab/doc/integration/omniauth.md

 so you will not be able to sign in using local credentials.
 Make sure that at least one of the OmniAuth users has admin permissions.

-You may also bypass the auto signin feature by browsing to `https://gitlab.example.com/users/sign_in?auto_sign_in=false`.
+You may also bypass the auto sign in feature by browsing to `https://gitlab.example.com/users/sign_in?auto_sign_in=false`.

 ## Passwords for users created via OmniAuth